Wilhelmina Geddes: War Memorial Window, St Bartholomew's Church, Canada 1919

 This window was unveiled at St Bartholomew's by HRH the Prince of Wales.
 The window itself was commissioned by Prince Arthur, Duke of Connaught, in 1916.
 This piece is located in Ontario, Canada.
 The window is a memorial piece, depicting images of mourning men and women.
 Geddes uses primitive colours in her Ottawa Window, the most prominent being yellow and black.
 It is said by a critic that the colours used in this piece "give the window power and drama while strong, expressive drawing brings out the sense of action and facial expression."
 An article in Irish Life featured the window on the cover of its Christmas edition in 1919.
 The writer of the article considered this window to be "one of the artistic triumphs of this century".
 Geddes completed the entire window in Purser's glass works, Upper Pembroke Street in Dublin, Ireland.

 St Gabriel Window, All Saints' Church, Dublin 1925

 This window was commissioned by Canon Henry Dobbs, who was Chaplain to the Armed Forces.
 This piece was given by parishioners to commemorate World War I casualties from the congregation, as were two other windows, St Michael and St Raphael.
 Gabriel stands hard and solid displaying a warrior like, rugged face.
 He wears a blue and white mantle, which he wraps around himself.
-In St Gabriel's hands he holds a branch given to him in Paradise and a mirror inscribed with an 'x', which signifies Christ in Greek.
+In St Gabriel's hands he holds a branch given to him in Paradise and a mirror inscribed with the Greek letter chi, an 'x', which signifies Christ in Greek.
 Geddes depicts the angel with a red halo and a stony-faced expression.
 The church in which this window remains is All Saints' Church, Blackrock, County Dublin.
 In 1996, St Gabriel and St Raphael were reunited in the church's south wall.